sheetanshuprasad/sheetanshuprasad.github.io/content/posts/how-to-get-your-first-mixing-client.md

 The good news is that getting your first client is often the hardest step.
 Once you have completed a few successful projects, finding additional work becomes much easier.

+Before looking for your first client, make sure you have at least a few strong examples of your work.
+Even a simple portfolio can significantly increase your chances of getting hired.
+If you haven't created one yet, read our guide on [how to build a music production portfolio](/posts/how-to-build-a-music-production-portfolio/).

 ## Why Most Beginners Struggle

 Many new mix engineers believe clients will automatically appear once their mixes become good enough.